The art of folding paper has great importance in Japanese culture and is practiced all over the world.

 Paper Dog

-In Japanese culture, dogs traditionally represent safety, companionship, and protection.
-In many civilizations of the West, the same is valid.
 Keepers of small, highly trained breeds that can be managed in a crowded environment or a small living space are more popular in urban areas.

 Paper Horse

-Horses receive the best treatment in the animal symbolic community worldwide.
+Horses receive the best treatment in the animal-symbolic community worldwide.
 We connect them with everything from strength to courage to freedom to power.

 Paper Unicorn

 We are all aware that the unicorn represents magic.
-Japanese “unicorns” seem more like deer than their western counterparts, which look more like a species of horned horse.
+Japanese “unicorns” seem more like deer than their Western counterparts, which look more like a species of horned horse.

 Paper Whale

-You might be surprised to learn that the whale has two distinct characteristics: compassion and solitude.
 Whales are social for their size, which may contribute to their compassion, yet their uniqueness among animals explains their desire for isolation.

 Paper Llama